sepp2k/TeSSLa-mirror/tessla-compiler/doc/Architecture.md

 the
 resources and replaces comments in there with the translations of the statement sequences in the generated `SourceListing`.
-It is a `TranslationPhase` from `SourceListing` to String.
+It is a `TranslationPhase` from `ExtendedSpecification` to `RustFiles`.
 The generation of the Rust code is handled here by two code generators:
 The
 [RustStreamCodeGenerator](../src/main/scala/de/uni_luebeck/isp/tessla/tessla_compiler/backends/rustBackend/RustStreamCodeGenerator.scala)
 generates stream-related function calls such as lifts and I/O functions.